DownTheMatrix/100-days-of-code/log.md

 **Today's Progress**: I followed a video by Traversy Media (on Youtube), and I build a simple website with a parallax effect.
 I also added a JS function for playing a .wav file on window load.
 I also completed a mini course on Codeacademy about how to "animate your name".
 Pretty cool!

 **Thoughts:** I wanna research and practice more with @media queries and animations in CSS3.
 Overall, I feel I'm on the right track.

+### Day 20: 2018 February 13, Wednesday

+**Today's Progress**: Today I started a Movie DB app which uses different functions for allowing the user to input the title, rating, duration and more of his/her favorite movies.
+It's a Todo list really, but it uses forEach loops (good practice for my still unrefined skills).
+I'm also growing the habit to refactor what I've just wrote in different ways to see if it still works.
+Finally, last but certainly not least, I received the notification from the Udacity team that I've been admitted to the last phase of Google Front End Development scholarship!
+I'm so excited about it, now it's time to get things done ;)

+**Thoughts:** I want to commit fully to the scholarship program, and I also want to use all my spare time to practice and keep on going with the other courses on Udemy.
+I'd better establish a schedule which includes other things such as sport though: my mental health first!